 Heatstroke or poisoning.
 It’s normal for a dog to start breathing harder or panting after exertion.
 And some dogs, like Boston terriers, bulldogs, and pugs, are prone to heavier breathing than other dogs because of their short snouts.
 However, heavy panting is also a sign a dog may be suffering from heatstroke or may have consumed a toxic substance.

-If you can’t find any obvious reason for a sudden change in your dog’s breathing, take him to a veterinarian immediately.
-If you suspect heatstroke, first follow the steps at the end of this article to help cool your dog quickly and safely.
+If you can’t find any obvious reason for a sudden change in your dog’s breathing, take them to a veterinarian immediately.
+If you suspect heatstroke, first follow the steps at the end of this article to help cool your dog safely.

 Chronic illness.
 Illnesses like heart failure, Cushing’s syndrome, or respiratory disorders can all cause heavy breathing or panting in dogs:

-Cushing’s syndrome.
+- Cushing’s syndrome.
 This occurs when a dog’s adrenal glands produce too much cortisol.
-Along with heavy panting, symptoms can include excessive hunger and thirst, hair loss, and a pot-bellied appearance.
+Along with heavy panting, symptoms can include excessive hunger, thirst and urination, hair loss, and a pot-bellied appearance.
 Treatment varies but may include adrenal-suppressing drugs or surgery.

 Dogs may mask their pain with normal behaviors, such as wagging their tail.
 And an injury may be internal -- for example, as a result of being hit by a car.
 So if you suspect your pet may be in pain, don’t delay.
 Seek veterinary care right away.